 Writing letters to the editor (LTE) is an important task for our group.
 It keeps the topic of climate change 'on the page' and in front of readers.
 Think of the newspaper’s editorial pages as sort of a town hall meeting that covers a wide range of topics.
 In essence, those editorial pages are a public conversation between the newspaper and its readers.
 The newspaper facilitates that discussion by choosing the topics brought up in the form of news stories, editorials or columns.
 Your job as a letter-writer is to be a brilliant conversationalist who stays on topic.

 Half the battle of getting a letter published is being vigilant about reading the newspaper and looking for opportunities to respond with letters to the editor.
 Here is a hierarchy of things you can respond to in the newspaper to get a letter published.
 The higher up in the hierarchy, the better your chances of getting published.
 Consider responding to editorials, front page stories, staff-written columns, locally-written op-eds, syndicated columnists, other letters to the editor and inside new stories.
 You can even write a letter of thanks, to let the editors know you appreciate the coverage of a certain topic.
 Once you join, please consider being added to our email list.
 These types of articles are shared daily by experienced members.
 This has been very helpful to those of us who are still becoming adept at spotting them on our own.

 We are pleased to report 44 letters written by CCL Sacramento members have been published in local newspapers in 2017.
-Our goal for 2018 is to reach 60 published letters!
+Our goal annual stretch goal is to reach 60 published letters!
 Join us as we strive to meet our mark!

 We invite you to follow the link below.
 Examples of successful approaches are available for viewing.